See what’s new with USJ Pharmacy!

 For the 2022 graduation year, USJ’s pharmacy graduates are above the national average and have the best pass rate in Connecticut for first-time test takers of the North American Pharmacist Licensure Examination® (NAPLEX) exam.

-USJ has welcomed the Doctor of Pharmacy program to the West Hartford campus!
+USJ Doctor of Pharmacy program at the West Hartford campus!

 The move has allowed for enhanced collaboration among schools and departments, increased use of available facilities, optimal use of our resources and a greater engagement between the Pharmacy program and the rest of the University community.